Contact Us and FAQs

 "When a disturbing event occurs, it can get locked in the brain with the original picture, sounds, thoughts, feelings, and body sensations.
 EMDR procedures seem to stimulate the information and allow the brain to reprocess the experience.
 That may be what is happening in REM or dream sleep.
 The eye movements help reprocess the memory and other associated experiences.
 It is your own brain that will be doing the healing, and you are the one in control."

 If you are interested in or curious about EMDR, please ask!
 I am more than happy to answer any questions about it or have us try it out if you are a client, new or continuing.
 I truly believe in the power of EMDR and I hope to share that healing experience with you.
-Currently, Georgie is the only therapist in the practice that offers EMDR.
+Currently, Georgie, Herb, and Skye offer EMDR.